 And as you know, she resigned from her position, as did the police chief.

-Stellar record, according to everything we've looked up and been able to read, and she's being charged with manslaughter as a result of this incident.
+Stellar record, according to everything we've looked up and been able to read.

-And uh anyway, he made statements that many parts of the United States are backsliding into the days of Jim Crow.
+And anyway, he made statements that many parts of the United States are backsliding into the days of Jim Crow.

 Parts of our country are backsliding into the days of Jim Crow, passing laws that hearken back to the era of poll taxes when black people were made to guess how many beans, how many jelly beans in a jar, or count the number of bubbles in a bar of soap before they could cast their ballot.

-The new Georgia law that everybody's lying about is not Jim Crow 2.0.
+Okay, just to be clear again, the new Georgia law that everybody's lying about is not Jim Crow 2.0.

 It's not a step backwards.

-And I don't know of anybody in the Georgia State legislature that may have partnered with former Klansman Robert Byrd to stop the integration of schools because you don't want schools to become racial jungles.
+And I don't know of anybody in the Georgia state legislature that may have partnered with former Klansman Robert Byrd to stop the integration of schools because you don't want schools to become racial jungles.

 That's what Joe Biden did on top of the comments that he made.

-Uh, and you can hear her, you can hear the words.
+And you can hear the words.

 This is not a case that I would rush to judgment on.

-Just based on what we know now.
+Just based on what we know now, we don't have all the facts.

 I don't believe in rushing to judgment.